How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 You don’t need to repeat these steps manually each time.
 You can automate the process by setting up a cron job, Google Cloud Function, or using Cloud Scheduler.

-Just make sure your script:
+Just make sure your automation script:

-- Puts it in BigQuery format
+- Transforms it into BigQuery-compatible format

-- Sends it to BigQuery
+- Loads it to BigQuery

 Method 3.
 API + custom script